PilzDE/pilz_robots/prbt_hardware_support/README.md

 There is no need to call these launch files directly; they are included from `prbt_support/robot.launch`.

+## Supported hardware
+Two variants of hardware are supported:

+TODO

 ## STO
 The STO function (“Safe torque off”) of the robot arm is a safety function to immediately turn off torque of the drives.